timbowhite/elephant-grass-gmail/README.md

 You can also manually inspect and edit the script code by opening the spreadsheet and clicking **Tools > Script Editor...**.

 #### Why don't you release this as a Google add-on?
-Because Google needs to approve add-ons before they can be published.
+Google needs to approve add-ons before they can be published.
 Also, Google add-ons are limited to running automatically [at most once per hour](https://developers.google.com/apps-script/guides/triggers/installable#time-driven_triggers).
-Neither of these requirements were good enough.
+These limitations ruled out publishing this project an add-on.

 #### Why does this script need to run periodically?
 To monitor your inbox.
 Google Apps scripting does not have a trigger that's fired when a new email arrives in your inbox.
 The best that can be done is to periodically check for new email to process every 1 minute.